mikron-ia/rpg-hub-frontend-static/README.md

 The project is currently split in three parts - [backend](https://github.com/mikron-ia/rpg-hub-backend) and two variants of the frontend - this and [AngularJS, undeveloped yet, version](https://github.com/mikron-ia/rpg-hub-frontend).
 Reason for twofold version of frontend is simple: I need a functional page ASAP, and have too little time to write AngularJS code with any decency.

-This version of frontend is being written in PHP with Silex, based on / inspired by [Silex-Skeleton boilerplate](https://github.com/silexphp/Silex-Skeleton).
+This version of frontend is being written in PHP with Silex.
 Data to fuel the frontend will be retrieved from API provided by backend.

 ## Development
 MVP is character data presentation.